4rkal/duinoOS/README.md

 # duinoOS
 # About
 Debian based system back os.
+Pretty lightweight comes with lxqt desktop env.
+Only comes with software that can be used for mining etc. NOT daily driving
+Pre installed software:
-Pretty lightweight comes with lxqt desktop env Comes with duino coin miner pre installed just type mine-install to install the mining software. mine-update to update and mine to start mining.
+1. Duino miner( type mine-install to install, mine-update to update and mine to start mining)
-Also comes with Ducopanel pre installed.
-Server version comes just with the mining software installed
+2. Ducopanel
+3. Basic system utilities
+4. Adding more...

 # Instalation
 Download the iso for your architecture and install it